-- Team must have successfully achieved the pre-commercialization stage a document44 proving that the team has successfully achieved the pre-commercialisation stage.
+- Team must have successfully achieved the pre-commercialization stage

+The evidence to be provided by the Innovators team as part of the application package consists of a document proving that the team has successfully achieved the pre-commercialisation stage.

 Award Criteria: an international jury composed of experts will evaluate the applications and the nominees' pitches based on the criteria described below.